Quick answer

 This creates a security paradox for estate planning.
 You need to keep the seed phrase secret to prevent theft while you are alive, but accessible enough that your family can find it when you are gone.

 Better approaches include a steel plate or fireproof paper in a home safe or bank safe deposit box, split storage where half the phrase is in one location and the other half in another, or a sealed envelope with your attorney with specific instructions.
+The key principle: your family needs to know the seed phrase exists and where to find it, without the phrase being so accessible that it could be stolen.

 Step-by-Step Crypto Estate Plan